Table of Contains

 4. Upon any change in awareness toward risks and priorities.

-6.2 Preservation Period
+6.2 Retention Period

-In face of the steadily growing volume of document information, data that is no longer heavily used and/or left untouched not only builds up dormant physical resources but also raises the risks caused by long-term, wasteful storage.
+In face of the steadily growing volume of document, data that is no longer heavily used and/or left untouched not only builds up dormant physical resources but also raises the risks caused by long-term, wasteful storage.
 For this reason, it is necessary to define an appropriate preservation period and dispose of unnecessary data at regular intervals.
-Standards on preservation are needed to prevent document information from accumulating, but at the same time prevent the disposal of data that is necessary.
+Standards on preservation are needed to prevent document from accumulating, but at the same time prevent the disposal of data that is necessary.

-Generally, the preservation period for documents and document information in business enterprises and government organizations is set forth by law and the document management regulations by each business enterprise.
+Generally, the preservation period for documents and document in business enterprises and government organizations is set forth by law and the document management regulations by each business enterprise.
 The schedule for document presentation and disposal is managed in compliance with the regulations (called retention management).

 Examples of the retention periods for statutory preservation documents are shown in Table 6-1.